Sunday, October 23, 2011

-So I bought one of these to give it a try so I could have some real world experience with this on my own home.
+So I bought one of these to give it a try so I could have some real world experience with this on my own home, in Toronto.

 It attaches securely to the end of the downspout or elbow easily with a zip tie provided.